GeNIe: Generative Hard Negative Images Through Diffusion: Experiments

-\textbf{Label consistency of the generated samples.} Remember that a very high noise level ($r=0.99$) practically diminishes the impact of the source image, degenerating the the process into text-to-image generation.
-Thus, to be able to preserve the contextual low-level properties of the source image, we need to start the reverse process from a lower noise level.
-On the flip side, we observe in Fig.~\ref{fig:noise_ab} that a moderately low noise level also does not seem to allow the model to appropriately incorporate the prompt in the reverse process, practically leading to a generated images that might not manifest the semantics of the target category.
-We refer to this matching between the prompt label and the semantics of the generated samples as label consistency.
-To quantify label consistency, we utilize an ImageNet-pretrained DeiT-Base \cite{touvron2021training} backbone as an Oracle model to infer the actual label of the generated image as opposed to the text prompt generating it - assuming that the Oracle model provides accurate labels.
-In Table~\ref{tab:consistency}, we present the $5$-shot accuracy of the few-shot model (ResNet-$34$, presented earlier in Table~\ref{tab:mini_imagenet}) alongside the Oracle Accuracy.
-We observe a decline in the label consistency of generated data (quantified by the performance of the Oracle model) when decreasing the noise level.
-As can be seen, this also results in a degradation in the performance of the final few-shot model ($86.28\% \rightarrow 84.66\%$) corroborating that an appropriate choice of $r$ plays a crucial role in our design strategy.
-We investigate this further in the following. \\
+\textbf{Label consistency of the generated samples.} The choice of noise ratio $r$ is important in producing hard negative examples.
+In Table~\ref{tab:noise_ablation}, we present the accuracy of the \genie{} model across various noise ratios, alongside the oracle accuracy, which is an ImageNet pre-trained DeiT-Base \citep{touvron2021training} classifier.
+We observe a decline in the label consistency of generated data (quantified by the performance of the oracle model) when decreasing the noise level.
+Reducing $r$ also results in a degradation in the performance of the final few-shot model ($87.2\% \rightarrow 77.6\%$) corroborating that an appropriate choice of $r$ plays a crucial role in our design strategy.
+We investigate this further in the following paragraph.

-\textbf{Effect of Noise in \genie.} To investigate the existence of a sweet-spot in the amount of noise ($r$), we examine the impact of noise on the performance of the few-shot model, summarizing the findings in Table~\ref{tab:noise_ablation}.
-Our observations indicate that noise levels $r \in [0.7, 0.8]$ yield the best performance.
-Conversely, utilizing noise levels below $0.7$ diminishes performance due label inconsistency, as is demonstrated in Table~\ref{tab:consistency} and Fig~\ref{fig:noise_ab}.
+\textbf{Effect of Noise in \genie.} We examine the impact of noise on the performance of the few-shot model in Table~\ref{tab:noise_ablation}.
+Noise levels $r \in [0.7, 0.8]$ yield the best performance.
+Conversely, utilizing noise levels below $0.7$ diminishes performance due to label inconsistency, as is demonstrated in Table~\ref{tab:noise_ablation} and Fig~\ref{fig:traj}.
 As such, determining the appropriate noise level is pivotal for the performance of \genie{} to be able to generate challenging hard negatives while maintaining label consistency.
-To address this, one possible approach could be to leverage additional information from generated images during training as soft labels (e.g., soft cross-entropy loss or ranking loss).
-We leave the exploration of this avenue to future research.\\
+An alternative approach to finding the optimal noise level involves using \genienoad{} to adaptively select the noise level for each source image and target class.
+As demonstrated in Tables~\ref{tab:noise_ablation} and \ref{tab:finegrained}, \genienoad{} achieves performance that is comparable to or surpasses that of \genie{} with fixed noise levels.